folbert/fewbricks/README.md

     The first argument are any values that you want to pass to the brick.
 This can be useful for example to tell the brick what page it is being loaded at or if a certain css class should be added to it.

-    Argument number two is an array of layouts that you want to wrap the html in.
+    Argument number two is an array of brick layouts that you want to wrap the html in.
 See the section "Brick layouts" a cpl of lines down in this document,

     Now, reload the frontend and you should have whatever content you added to the brick in he backend show up.

 #### Is that all Fewbricks can do?
 Nope.
 Like we said, you can create flexible content, repeaters, bricks incorporating other bricks and also create field groups on the fly.
-For more on how to do this, check the files in the directories "field-groups", "demo", "bricks" and "layouts".
+For more on how to do this, check the files in the directories "field-groups", "demo", "bricks" and "brick-layouts".
 Don't miss the brick named "demo-flexible-brick"!

 ### Important about naming fields
 Due to restrictions in the WordPress table structure, the max length of a field name is 64 characters.
 So if you have fields that go a couple of levels deep (for example a brick in a flexible field that have a repeater), you may run out of space for the name.
 Therefore, it is wise to shorten names so instead of for example "download_button", use "dl_btn".
 This should be considered whe creating instances of bricks and fields.
 If the value of a field is not saved, the reason is most likely that the name is too long.

 ### Brick layouts
+Brick layouts is not the same as layouts in ACF.

 Often when printing bricks you want to have some wrapping HTML that is the same for each brick.
 This can for example be Bootstraps "row" and "col"-divs.
 Other times, you might only want the "core html" of the brick without anything wrapping it.
-So we have created very (very, very indeed) basic layout system.
+So we have created a basic layout system.

-Layout files are stored in the layouts directory and used by passing the names of the files without the file extension (.php) to the `get_html`-function of a brick.
-If you dont want to use a layout, don't pass anything (or `false`) to the function.
+Brick layout files are stored in the brick-layouts directory and are used by passing the name(s) of the file(s) without the file extension (.php) to the `get_html`-function of a brick.
+If you dont want to use a brick layout, don't pass anything (or `false`) to the function.

 If a string or array is passed, the file(s) with the name(s) is then included after the core html of a brick has been built.
 This means that you have access to these variables in a layout-file: